-Description Agent Functions(Entry Points) State Definitions Enables taking over of the Primary role by the Secondary if the Primary becomes unavailable.
-Enables the migration of the Primary role to the Secondary. online Depending on network availability either migrate or takeover is performed to convert the Secondary to a Primary. offline Takes the resource offline. monitor Monitors the role of the RVG based on whether it is the Primary or Secondary. fbsync Resynchronizes the original Primary with the new Primary that has taken over with fast-failback, after the original Primary had become unavailable.
-This is an action entry point and is available from the Actions dialog box, which appears when you click the RVGPrimary resource and select Actions from the menu that appears.
-ONLINE Indicates that the RVG managed by the resource is Primary.
-OFFLINE Indicates that the RVG managed by the resource is not Primary.
+Description Agent Functions(Entry State Definitions Points) ONLINE Enables taking online over of the Primary Depending on network Indicates that the RVG role by the availability either migrate or managed by the resource is Secondary if the takeover is performed to Primary.
+Primary becomes convert the Secondary to a OFFLINE unavailable.
+Primary.
+Indicates that the RVG Enables the offline managed by the resource is not migration of the Takes the resource offline.
+Primary.
+Primary role to the monitor Secondary.
+Monitors the role of the RVG based on whether it is the Primary or Secondary. ■ fbsync Resynchronizes the original Primary with the new Primary that has taken over with fast-failback, after the original